AlejoM1908/showcase/content/docs/Workshops/terrain_generation/mach_bands.md

 }
 ```

-here we create 5 sliders that allow us to interact with the terrain, we have:
+here we create 5 sliders that allow us to interact with the terrain, we have
 One slider for R, RGB channel
 One for G, RGB channel
 One for B, RGB channel